Freycinet Coast, Tasmania

 Schouten is a rugged island with the highest point, Mount Storey (400 metres).
 Mt.
 Daedalus is the summit peak of a substantial granite area on the island and small tin workings can be seen in the vicinity.
 The island is surrounded by cliffs, broken by sheltered bays.
 A north-south fault line divides the island where the eastern part of the island is composed of granite while the western part is dolerite overlying sedimentary and supergroup rocks.
-The natural vegetation of the island is dominated by eucalypt forest on the dolerite soils in the west, and by scrubland, heathland and sedgeland communities on the granitic soils of the east.
-Areas associated with previous human disturbance, such as clearing, grazing and frequent burning, are dominated by grasses and herbs.

 A prosperous fishing port and timber town located on the shores of Spring Bay, Triabunna began life as a whaling base in the 1830s.
 The townsite was once a garrison town for the Darlington convict settlement on nearby Maria Island.
 The town is today driven largely by its fishing industry (it is known for its scallops and abalone) and the huge woodchip mill at Point Home (it can be clearly seen from the ferry across to Maria Island).
 Triabunna is the starting point for tours and/or visits to the island and the many wilderness beauty spots on Tasmania s east coast.